What we do

 – Who is Serving in the U.S. Military

-- Who is the Child of a U.S. Citizen
+– Who is a Child of a U.S. Citizen

-We also provide legal services for U.S. citizens who plan to obtain certificate of citizenship.
+We also provide legal services for U.S. citizens who wish to obtain a certificate of citizenship.

 – Application for Waiver of Grounds of Inadmissibility (I-601)